antimof/UxPlay/README.md

 not necessary for UxPlay to claim to be such an old AppleTV model.

 # ChangeLog
+1.47 2022-02-05   Added -FPSdata option to display (in the terminal) regular reports sent by the client about video streaming performance.
+                  Internal cleanups of processing of video packets received from the client.

 1.46 2022-01-20   Restore pre-1.44 behavior (1.44 may have broken hardware acceleration): once again use decodebin in the video pipeline;
                   introduce new option "-avdec" to force software h264 decoding by libav h264, if needed (to prevent selection of vaapisink by autovideosink).
 Update llhttp to v6.0.6.
 UxPlay now reports itself as AppleTV3,2.
 Restrict connections